pietgk/devac/docs/development/devac-spec-v2.1-prompt.md

 CodeGraph/docs/development/devac-spec-v2.0-review-gpt.md
 CodeGraph/docs/development/devac-spec-v2.0-review-gemini.md
 with human understandable docs in CodeGraph/docs/development/devac-spec-v2.0-review-doc.md

+se already handled the critical issues C1 to C4

 i want to have a more thorough understanding why and how we should handle the 4.3 HIGH Fixes Summary: